Sudbury, Suffolk: Governance

-Sudbury was a borough, with its headquarters at Sudbury Town Hall, until the local government reorganisation of 1974.
-Since then it has been a civil parish.
+In 1892 Sudbury became a municipal borough which became part of the administrative county of West Suffolk in 1889, with its headquarters at Sudbury Town Hall, the district contained the parishes of Sudbury and Ballingdon and until 1935 Sudbury St Bartholomew.
+In the local government reorganisation of 1974 the district was abolished to form Babergh, in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district.
 Being an urban area the parish council and its chair are known as the 'Town Council' and 'Town Mayor' respectively.
-The parish is part of Babergh, a district covered by Suffolk County Council.

 From 1559 until 1844 the parliamentary constituency of Sudbury returned two Members of Parliament, before it was disenfranchised for corruption.
 The Sudbury election of 1835, which Charles Dickens reported for the Morning Chronicle, is thought by many experts to be the inspiration for the famous Eatanswill election in his novel Pickwick Papers.
 In the previous year's by-election a dead heat of 263 votes each was recorded for the two candidates, Edward Barnes and J. Bagshaw.
 The mayor of Sudbury gave a casting vote to Barnes despite having already voted, and the decision led to serious riots in the town.
 A county constituency of the same name was established by the Redistribution of Seats Act 1885 for the 1885 general election, electing one MP by the first past the post voting system.
 It was abolished for the 1950 general election when it was merged with the Woodbridge constituency to form Sudbury and Woodbridge.
 In 1983 this constituency was abolished, and Sudbury formed part of the new South Suffolk constituency.
 The current MP is James Cartlidge (Conservative Party).